IFTWTraven/py_automation_saleae/README.md

 - Connect Saleae 16 / 16 Pro to PC (will enter Demo mode if no Saleae unit is attached)
 - Fill all information and platform type in Version Information
 - Mapping Saleae pins with pre-defined channel number, or change to preferred ones.
+- Enable "Analog Mode" will add analogue traces on CC/SBU/VBUS/OWER/RESET pins and ends up a huge size log file.
+Use it only when it is necessary.
 - Exectue python command
   ```
   py main.py
   ```
 - Click "Run" button
 - This app will
-  - Scenario A: Saleae Logic applcation is not running
+  - Scenario A: Saleae Logic applcation is not running (***recommended***)
     1. Launch Saleae Logic application with automation supportive.
     2. Hit "Run" and start log capturing per setup.
     3. Assign analysers to captured log after clicking "Stop".